-Creating intentional and manageable financial goals for the new year is an excellent way to make every dollar count.
-Here are five quick tips for making financial New Year’s resolutions:
+Setting clear, achievable financial goals for the new year is a smart way to make every dollar work harder.
+Here are five quick tips to help you create effective financial resolutions:

 - Create and stick to a budget: Establish a realistic budget that considers your income, expenses, and financial goals.
-Regularly track and review your spending to ensure you stay on track throughout the year.
-Take our Financial Health Check-Up to determine your current financial status and pinpoint areas for improvement.
+Factor in your income, expenses, and financial goals, then track your spending regularly to stay on course.
+Use our Financial Health Check-Up to assess your current situation and identify areas for improvement.

 - Reduce debt: Develop a plan to pay down high-interest debt.
 Prioritize debts with the highest interest rates and consider consolidating loans or negotiating with creditors to improve your financial position.
 If you’re feeling a financial pinch, consider the “Snowball Method” – pay down the smallest debt as quickly as you can (without jeopardizing your overall financial picture) and then take the funds you were putting towards that payment and use it to pay down the next-smallest debt owed.
 This process would continue until all debts are paid off.